cTemplar Reviews& Product Details

 The bank must read the customer’s mind, divine the intention behind the transaction(s), and report the event accordingly.
-AML legislation forces payment processors to stockpile personal data and user logs, because hey, what if a client sent two $4,999 payments ten years apart?
+AML legislation forces payment processors to stockpile personal data and user logs.
 Securing all that data costs a lot of money, which most companies don’t have.

-So, that data lays around unsecured, waiting for anyone to waltz in and abuse it six ways to Sunday. cTemplar does away with the AML part of the equation by accepting anonymous payments.
+So, that data is unsecured, waiting for anyone to waltz in and abuse it six ways to Sunday. cTemplar does away with the AML part of the equation by accepting anonymous payments.
 This includes Bitcoin and Monero, a dark horse cryptocurrency that appears optimized for privacy.
-None of that public blockchain nonsense Bitcoin users are unaware of.

 Instantly deletes user data

-cTemplar claims to give you the right to delete all your user information instantly, no questions asked.
+cTemplar claims to give you the right to instantly delete all your user information, no questions asked.
 Normally, user information is stored on an internet company’s servers for a few months.
 This is due to data retention laws intended to help law enforcement agencies.